We disagree on timing.

 every few minutes, as if your hand had cramped.

-Aren’t things always better
+You ask, Aren’t things always better

 before you know what they are either way?